tznurmin/TEA_ft/README.md

 The fine-tuning script requires two mandatory arguments: --type (pathogens or strains) to select experiment type and --experiment (augmentation, strategy, mix1, mix2 or mix3) to select the experiment.

-There are a few optional arguments, such as the used random seed (--seed), the number of epochs (-epochs) and the used batch size (--batch_size).
+There are a few optional arguments, such as the used random seed (--seed), the number of epochs (--epochs) and the used batch size (--batch_size).
 See --h for help when running the script.

 For example, pathogens augmentation experiment is run with seed 42: